Author: Sarah Parkinson.

 When the opportunity arose to meet with MPs in Canberra, I felt convicted to go.
 I was nervous, but I realised that we elect our federal representatives to champion our concerns in Parliament, and unless we tell them that we care about tackling climate change to end global hunger and poverty, they will not know what their constituents stand for.
 Furthermore, how could I let my own fear and insecurity stop me from being a voice for justice when those in desperate need of this restorative justice are not free to use their voices?
 We are called upon to be speak up for those who are not being heard, to stand up for the vulnerable.

-Together with TEAR CEO Matthew Maury, TEAR staff and volunteers, we met with eight of Australia’s key political leaders from across the political spectrum, and called them to do more through our aid program to support small scale farmers at risk of hunger and the burdens of climate change.
+Together with Tearfund CEO Matthew Maury, Tearfund staff and volunteers, we met with eight of Australia’s key political leaders from across the political spectrum, and called them to do more through our aid program to support small scale farmers at risk of hunger and the burdens of climate change.

 Through this journey, I’ve realised that it’s only when our politicians know that Australians care enough, that they can act to shape a more sustainable future.
 They will only know that we care when we use our voices, backed up by the important lifestyle changes we have made, to demonstrate our commitment to and compassion for our planet and its people.
 Our actions matter.
 We can amplify the impact of our lifestyle changes and our prayers by sharing our concerns with others, and by advocating to government for systemic change towards the world we long to see, one with a sustainable future, free from hunger, exploitation and environmental inequity, and full of human flourishing as graciously intended by God.

-Sarah Parkinson is a Physio, TEAR Advocacy volunteer, avid traveller, keen baker, all around great person.
+Sarah Parkinson is a Physio, Tearfund Advocacy volunteer, avid traveller, keen baker, all around great person.